-As of yesterday, November 9, most major media outlets in the US projected that Donald Trump would win Nevada, bringing his total electoral votes to 301, while Vice President Kamala Harris had 226.
-Thus, only Arizona (11 votes) remains undecided, but most indications suggest that Trump is likely to win, taking over all 7 battleground states in this election.
+As of yesterday, November 9, most major media outlets in the US projected that Mr. Donald Trump would win Nevada, bringing his total number of electoral votes to 301, while Vice President Kamala Harris had 226.
+Thus, only Arizona (11 votes) remains undecided, but most indicators show that Mr. Trump is likely to win, capturing all 7 battleground states in this election.

-Republicans have secured a majority in the Senate with at least 53 seats and only one undecided.
-In the House, CNN projects Republicans are closer to a majority than Democrats, needing just five seats to win, with 18 undecided races remaining.
+Republicans have secured victory in the Senate with at least 53 seats and only one seat is undecided.
+In the House, CNN projects Republicans are closer to a majority than Democrats, needing only five seats to win, with 18 races still undecided.

-Donald Trump, Sen. JD Vance and House Speaker Mike Johnson at the Republican National Convention in July
+Donald Trump, Senator JD Vance and House Speaker Mike Johnson at the Republican National Convention in July

 PHOTO: AFP